 In December 1996 Sophie Toscan du Plantier was found murdered outside her County Cork holiday home, but thus far no one has been brought before an Irish court in connection with this crime.
 Although the gardaí (police) have a 'prime suspect' - Ian Bailey - so far they have been unable to produce enough evidence for the public prosecutor to charge him.

 This week a French judge ruled that Bailey should be tried – in a French court!
 France hasn't yet requested Bailey's extradition, which would be the second attempt to extradite him from Ireland.
 In 2012 Ireland's Supreme Court ruled against France's extradition request.
-If, however, he France does revive its extradition request and it's granted then Ian Bailey will stand trial in France for a murder committed in Ireland.
+If, however, France does revive its extradition request and it's granted then Ian Bailey will stand trial in France for a murder committed in Ireland.

 My detestation for the murderer, whether it's Bailey or someone else, and my sympathy for Toscan du Plantier's family does not change the fact that this is wrong, wrong, wrong.